German militarism: Militarism in the German Empire

 Usually, only half of the men born in one year were conscripted into the army.
 In 1913, the German Empire, with a total population of 68 million, had an army size of 900.000 active duty soldiers.
 France, in comparison, held 845.000 active duty soldiers at a population of only 40 million.

 The soldier caste gained an aura of respect unlike any other in the German Empire, borne by the high respect and reverence of the general population.
 Anyone bearing a uniform automatically assumed a higher position in that hierarchic society.
 Those in uniform were marked by their straight posture, short greetings and pressed voice, which became stereotypically associated with the people as a whole.
 Parades, Kaisermanöver and ship launching became societal events of great acclaim.
 The rhetoric used by Wilhelm II became increasingly aggressive, with indirect demands for the killing of other ("enemy") groups.
 During the infamous Hunnenrede, Wilhelm II demanded:

 In the autumn of 1906, the actions of the imposter Wilhelm Voigt gained notoriety in the media, showing the issues of German militarism.
-The Zabern affair of 1913, for the last time until the outbreak of war, galvanised opposition to the strong military caste in Germany and its overreach domestically.
+The Zabern Affair of 1913, for the last time until the outbreak of war, galvanised opposition to the strong military caste in Germany and its overreach domestically.
 That opposition remained in the minority, however, when the signs of global politics pointed towards the outbreak of war in the summer of 1914 and a new German bourgeoisie spread aggressively chauvinistic viewpoints relating to imperialism and world conquest.

-That such a culmination of events could take place was a result of the an increasing political darwinism, which was also dominant in other European states at the time.
+That such a culmination of events could take place was a result of an increasing political darwinism, which was also dominant in other European states at the time.
 This was further worsened by the development of theories by militant geographers and economists, who introduced the concept of Lebensraum, but also by the philosophy of Nietzsche with the strong-willed Herrenmensch serving as an ideal.
 Passivity and cowardice were seen as sinful, Pacifism and Humanism degraded.
 European media wished for a "bath of steel" with stirred-up adventures.

 World War I

-In the late summer of 1914, the wishes of the "masses" came to a head with the July Crisis - this was known as the "Augusterlebnis" (lt.
-"August Experience"), or Spirit of 1914.
-The paranoid popular perspective of the entire German people at this point saw itself as being faced with an encirclement of their nation.
-A collective feeling of being "surrounded by enemies out to get the country" came into being.
-A permanent state of emergency, which was publicly labeled a "state of siege" led to the Burgfrieden of the different parties and the disempowerment of the legislature, the Reichstag.
-The mass of civilians was indoctrinated spiritually on the home front.
-Civil debating culture ended and an ideological conformity developed, with the ultimate intent of spiritually uniting all Germans into "a single army".